Lisbon Synagogue: Architecture

 The synagogue is located in an urban landscape, concealed within the block behind a fence and wall, recessed in an oblique building from the streets.
 The main facade of the synagogue faces an inner courtyard, since Portuguese law in the 19th century forbade non-Catholic religious temples from facing the street.

-Ventura Terra conceived a temple in a style mixing Neo-Byzantine and Neo-Romanesque, consistent with the Synagogue architecture in the Moorish Revival.
+Ventura Terra conceived a temple in a style mixing Romanesque Revival and Byzantine Revival styles, consistent with the synagogue architecture in the Moorish Revival style.
 The synagogue is a rectangular, symmetrical building oriented west to east oriented towards Jerusalem, with an ample interior spaces, a posterior support spaces and an exterior towards an elevated area.

 The principal facade of the synagogue has its foundations, corners and decorative capstones in stone, with rectangular windows framed in geometric lattices.
 The three registers are divided between the second and third floor a by a frieze, that divide rectangular windows from three rounded windows in the pediment.
 The main doorway includes a Gothic-like portico and doorway flanked by pilasters, used by male members of the congregation, while on the left lateral facade includes another access female members.
 The posterior facade has three windows in arc, with two rectangular windows on either side.

 The entranceway is composed of a vestibule, support hall, with access to the basement (location of the washrooms and mikve) and access to the upper floors and gallery.
 The annex (to the right of the principal facade) connects to the second gallery, an apartment and integrates (to the west) with the washrooms.

 The interior includes three elements.
 At the middle of the temple, is a central wing, that extends over the three floors, and by lateral wings divided by pillars and galleries.
 To the front wall, is the bima and elevated almemor in the centre, where the place of the officiants where above five steps is the sanctuary where the rolls of the torah are located.
-On either side and oriented towards the centre are seats for the males, while the women's seats are situated in the superior galleries.
+On either side and oriented towards the centre are seats for the men, while the women's seats are situated in the superior galleries.